Freemium mobile market in shambles.

 But what unity is asking is insane.

-Telling unity retards to kill themselves is not suddenly defending these devs.
+Telling unity morons to kill themselves is not suddenly defending these devs.

 Anonymous